Q: I thought Drivers Education was offered by the School District ?

 Q: What is required for Class?

-A: Your student must have a valid Student Permit.
+A: Your student must have a valid Instructional Permit.
 At least 30 hours of Classroom instruction.
 At least 6 hours of behind the wheel training and observation.
 Regardless of which driver’s education program you enroll in, this is mandatory, and state regulated.